For domestic tuition payments, we partner with Blackbaud Tuition Management for the processing and collection of tuition and fees.

 - Smart Casual Dress - khakis or chinos, belt, button-up shirt, socks, and dress shoes.
 Smart Casual dress is to be worn during announced buffet meals and to Saturday events.
 A student is always notified beforehand when this dress is appropriate.

 - Casual Dress - t-shirt, polo, jeans, sweatshirt, sweatpants, etc. Casual dress can be worn when classes and special events are not in session - usually a Saturday afternoon and all-day Sunday.

-- Vespers Dress - Grey pants, black belt, black polished shoes, black socks, white button-up, school tie, school blazer This is the School Uniform which should be worn during very special ceremonies like graduation.
-Vespers can be purchased off campus at Men’s Warehouse, or on-campus when Formals by Antonio comes on campus to fit students who wish to purchase their ensemble on-campus during the opening of school.
+- Vespers Dress - Grey pants, black belt, black polished shoes, black socks, white button-up, school tie, school blazer This is the School Uniform which should be worn on Wednesdays to Compass and during special events like concerts and graduation.
+Vespers can be purchased at any retail store of your preference.
+Men’s Wearhouse comes on campus to fit students who wish to purchase their ensemble on-campus during the opening of school.

-- Boys typically wear their navy-blue school blazer most days, but are not required to do so, unless informed.
+- Boys may wear their navy-blue school blazer most days, but are not required to do so, unless informed.

 - Shorts are allowed with classroom dress and smart casual only when the weather permits, the school’s Provost will make announcements stating when shorts are allowed.
 Shorts cannot have cargo pockets.